AT-Publishing/website/_posts/2018-04-07-guest-twitter.md

 ---

-> This is a guest article by the lovely folks of [CryptoDisrupt](http://cryptodisrupt.com), the crypto news portal and a Youtube channel with regular live panel discussions, make sure you subscribe [right here](https://www.youtube.com/channel/UCTTuXTrGQHtGqxtJIOfjAwg).
+> This is a guest article by the lovely folks of <a target="_blank" rel="nofollow" href="http://cryptodisrupt.com">CryptoDisrupt</a>, the crypto news portal and a Youtube channel with regular live panel discussions, make sure you subscribe [right here](https://www.youtube.com/channel/UCTTuXTrGQHtGqxtJIOfjAwg).
 Here is their take on the Twitter crypto ads ban last week.
 Meanwhile, we discovered interesting things when researching the topic and will make it a series.

 > **Second post in series #TokenLaunchMarketing from Tuesday 10 April 2018 here: [Token Marketing #2: Agencies are more than happy about the bans](/token-marketing-agencies/)**